The free energy of a quantum Sherrington-Kirkpatrick spin-glass model for weak disorder: The annealed free energy and its deviation from the quenched free energy

-\end{enumerate} \end{proof} \begin{remark} {(\roman{enumi})} {(\roman{enumi})} \begin{enumerate} \item The last inequality in \eqref{G_N_strong} weakens the lower estimate in \eqref{f_ann_N_bounds} to $-\lambda+\lambda/N$.
+\item The last inequality in \eqref{G_N_strong} weakens the lower estimate in \eqref{f_ann_N_bounds} to $\lambda/N-\lambda$.
 This weaker lower estimate is quasi-classical in the sense of Lemma\,\ref{quasi_classical_lemma} below.
 It may also be derived from using the {\scshape Jensen} inequality $\exp\big(\int_{0}^{1}\dl{t}(\dots)\big)\leq\int_{0}^{1}\dl{t}\exp(\dots)$ in the {\scshape PFK} representation \eqref{fk} or from applying the {\scshape Golden--Thompson} inequality directly to the trace \eqref{Z_N}.
-The inequality $Z_{N}(\beta\vv,\beta\bb)\geq Z_{N}(\beta\vv,0)$, underlying the estimate \eqref{f_ann_N_bound2}, may also be derived directly from \eqref{Z_N} by applying the {\scshape Jensen--Peierls--Bogolyubov} inequality.
-For such trace inequalities we refer to \cite{S2005b}. \item The parameter $p$ occurring on both sides of \eqref{f_ann_N_bounds} is actually a bijective function of the product $\beta\bb>0$, see \eqref{p}.
-It is strictly decreasing, approaches its extreme values $1$ and $0$ in the limiting cases $\beta\bb\downarrow 0$ and $\beta\bb\to\infty$, respectively, and attains the value $1/2$ at $\beta\bb=1.19967\dots$, more precisely, at the solution of $\beta\bb\tanh(\beta\bb)=1$.
-In the first limiting case the estimates \eqref{f_ann_N_bounds} yield the well-known result for the zero-field SK model, given by the right-hand side of \eqref{f_ann_N_bound2}.
-The result \eqref{f_ann_N_weak_disorder}, in particular, guarantees that $f^{\ann}_{N}$ in the absence of disorder ($\lambda\downarrow0$) coincides with the free energy of a paramagnet modelled by non-interacting spins.
-In the opposite limit of extremely strong disorder ($\lambda\to\infty$) the result \eqref{f_ann_N_strong_disorder} shows that the magnetic field becomes irrelevant in agreement with ``physical intuition'' and the zero-field SK model. \item The lower estimate in \eqref{f_ann_N_bounds} becomes slightly sharpened (for $N\geq3)$ when $G_{N}$ is replaced with the less explicit expression
+The inequality $Z_{N}(\beta\bb,\beta\vv)\geq Z_{N}(0,\beta\vv)$, underlying the estimate \eqref{f_ann_N_bound2}, may also be derived directly from \eqref{Z_N} by applying the {\scshape Jensen--Peierls--Bogolyubov} inequality.
+For such trace inequalities we refer to \cite{S2005b}. \item The parameter $p$ on both sides of \eqref{f_ann_N_bounds} is actually a bijective function of the product $\beta\bb>0$, see \eqref{p}.
+It is strictly decreasing, approaches its extreme values $1$ and $0$ in the limiting cases $\beta\bb\downarrow 0$ and $\beta\bb\to\infty$, respectively, and attains the value $1/2$ at $\beta\bb=1.19967\dots$, more precisely, at the solution of $\beta\bb\tanh(\beta\bb)=1$, see Figure\,\ref{p_plot}.
+In the first limiting case the estimates \eqref{f_ann_N_bounds} yield the well-known result for the zero-field {\scshape SK} model, given by the right-hand side of \eqref{f_ann_N_bound2}.
+They also guarantee that $f^{\ann}_{N}$ coincides with the free energy of the ideal paramagnet in the absence of disorder ($\lambda\downarrow0$).
+In the opposite limit of extremely strong disorder ($\lambda\to\infty$) the result \eqref{f_ann_N_strong_disorder} shows that the magnetic field becomes irrelevant in agreement with the zero-field {\scshape SK} model and ``physical intuition'' for the case $\beta\bb\ll\beta\vv$.